VadlamudiVarshitaa/customer-chrun-prediction/README.md

 - Prediction: Generating predictions on new data to identify potential churners.

 # Contact
-Name: V. Varshitaa
+For any inquiries or further information, please contact: Name: V. Varshitaa Email: varshitaa21@gmail.com
-Email: varshitaa21@gmail.com